sitemule/ILEastic/README.md

 to your IBMi address.
 The compile feature requires that you have SSH stated: `STRTCPSVR *SSHD`

 # Moving on
-In this first commit we have only implemented the `il_listen` and `il_responseWrite`, so there is not much use for real world application, however - all the plumbing arround with git / compile / deploy are working.
+In this first commit we have only implemented the `il_listen` and `il_responseWrite`, so there is not much use for real world application, however - all the plumbing around with git / compile / deploy are working.
 We at Sitemule.com are striving to move the core of the IceBreak server into the ILEastic project over the next couple of months.
 So stay tuned.

 # Note
 This project was initially call Node.RPG, however people could not find the node.js code :) so obvously it was a bad name.
-Thanks for the feedback pointing me into a better direection.
+Thanks for the feedback pointing me into a better direction.

 Happy ILEastic coding